regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 at least help refreshing memories on the problems.

-If you use HTTP servers, and especially if you use several HTTP agents (Reverse Proxy, SSL Terminator, Load balancers, etc), you should be interested by this.
+If you use HTTP servers, and especially if you use several HTTP agents (Reverse Proxies, SSL Terminators, Load balancers, etc.), you should be interested by this.
 If you build an HTTP agent you should master it, best thing would be knowing all this better than me, if you spot any error, do not hesitate to comment or
 <a href="mailto:regis.leroy@makina-corpus.com">contact me</a>.